Behind the Process

 The TeaGardenJewelry collection is a contemporary, fine jewelry, take on the capsule wardrobe.
 Each piece has been purposefully designed to be multifunctional, to pair cohesively with one another and to last lifetimes.

 The collection is comprised of both .999, pure silver and .925 sterling silver, eco-silver (silver that has been recycled), semi-precious gemstones and beads sourced from ethically-motivated suppliers.
-I’ve used recycled silk and silicone that is bpa-free, non-toxic, 100% food-grade, fda-approved.
+I’ve used recycled silk and silicone that is BPA-free, non-toxic, 100% food-grade, and FDA-approved.

-I am a registered member of Ethical Metalsmiths, The Community for Responsible Jewelry, a group dedicated to impact the field of jewelry design through education, connection and action.
+I am a registered member of Ethical Metalsmiths, The Community for Responsible Jewellery, a group dedicated to impacting the field of jewellery design through education, connection and action.

-See Videos on How the Pop-In's work here .
-Here's the post with more information and with ideas on how pieces can be mixed and matched ... and with ways I've found to wear them with other jewelry.
+See Videos on how the Pop-In's work here.
+Here's the post with more information and with ideas on how pieces can be mixed and matched ... and with ways I've found to wear them with other jewellery.

 How It's Made